opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/dynamo-db.md

 * `exportRecordsTotal` - The total number of records found the entire export
 * `exportRecordsProcessed` - The total number of export records that have been processed successfully
 * `exportRecordsProcessingErrors` - The number of export record processing errors
-* `changeEventsProcessed` - The number of change events processed from DDB streams
+* `changeEventsProcessed` - The number of change events processed from DynamoDB streams
-* `changeEventsProcessingErrors` - The number of processing errors for change events from DDB streams
+* `changeEventsProcessingErrors` - The number of processing errors for change events from DynamoDB streams
-* `shardProgress` - Incremented when DDB streams is being read from correctly.
+* `shardProgress` - Incremented when DynamoDB streams is being read from correctly.
 If this is 0 for a certain period of time, then there is a problem with the pipeline if it has streams enabled